 WIN A £100 FARROW & BALL VOUCHER

 Farrow & Ball paints have become favourites with industry experts because of their unique depth of colour, high quality ingredients and beautiful finish.
-Whether you fancy painting your kitchen Skimming Stone, or your lounge Stiffkey Blue, we’re giving away a £100 voucher to help kick-start your decorating.
+Whether you fancy painting your kitchen Skimming Stone, or your lounge Stiffkey Blue, I’m giving away a £100 voucher to help kick-start your decorating.

-To be in the chance of winning, simply FOLLOW the Christchurch Creative Twitter account (@CCreative4) and RETWEET our competition post.
+To be in the chance of winning, simply FOLLOW the Christchurch Creative Twitter account (@CCreative4) and RETWEET the competition post.
 The winner will be chosen at random, after the closing date, midnight on May 14th 2019, and will be notified accordingly.
 Good luck!

 Terms & Conditions: